spiral/docs/docs/en/advanced/injectors.md

 ### Usage

-The Container will automatically inject an Enum with the correct value by using the method specified in the `ProvideFrom` attribute.
+The Container will automatically inject an Enum with the correct value.

 ```php
 final class MigrateCommand extends Command